Adhyuth18/Adhyuth18/README.md

 - 👋 Hi, I’m @Adhyuth18
-- 👀 I’m interested in Python and C programming
+- 👀 I’m interested in Game Designing and App Development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---